 You can launch the Remote Desktop app on the Cannon cluster from rcood.rc.fas.harvard.edu and on the FASSE cluster from fasseood.rc.fas.harvard.edu.

-When the Remote Desktop app opens, click on the terminal icon to launch a terminal (or click on Applications -> Terminal Emulator).
-Below you can follow the instruction to launch various software.
+When the Remote Desktop app opens, click the terminal icon to launch a terminal (or click Applications -> Terminal Emulator).
+Below, you can follow the instructions to launch various software.

-Keep in mind that, for the most part, the terminal window needs to stay open.
-If the terminal window is closed, the software that you launched via terminal will be closed too.
+Keep in mind that, for the most part, the terminal window must remain open.
+If the terminal window is closed, the software launched via the terminal will also be closed.

 Remote Desktop login